juanchopanza/WebSvrDemo/README.md

 # vim: syntax=apache ts=4 sw=4 sts=4 sr noet
 ```

-##### 13.3 Create WSGI application file
+##### 14.4 Create WSGI application file

 A WSGI script `/var/www/catalog/bin/itemcatalog.wsgi` has been installed into the application virtualenv.
-Check that the script and secret paths are correct, and set the postgres user `catalog`'s password:
+Check that the script and secret paths are correct, and set the postgres user `catalog`'s password (see step 12.):

 ```python
 ...